syncfusion-content/xamarin-docs/Xamarin/DatePicker/Formatting.md

 MM_yyyy - Represents the month year in MM/yyyy format.

-MMM_yyyy - Represents the month year in MMM/yyyy format
+MMM_yyyy - Represents the month year in MMM/yyyy format.

 The following example demonstrates the DatePicker with the custom format DateFormat.yyyy-MM-dd.